 There's no store.
 Monroe is very nearby so there's no problem with access to shopping.

 The park is clean and well maintained.

-It's difficult to get reservations during the busy season due to the high number of "annual" customers taking up most of the spots on the hill side of the park where all the sewer hookups are.
-Last we heard, the management was going to do something about that.
-We'll see.
-We'll update this review if that should change.
+It's difficult to get reservations during the busy season due to the high number of "monthly" and "annual" customers taking up most of the spots on the south side of the park where all the full hookups are.

 The laundry accepts pocket weights (quarters) or debit cards.